What your blood pressure numbers mean and what is healthy for your age.

 Hypertensive Crisis | 180 or higher | 120 or higher |

-A single reading in the elevated or Stage 1 range does not automatically mean treatment is required — but it is a clear signal to make lifestyle changes and monitor regularly.
+A single reading in the elevated or Stage 1 range does not automatically mean treatment is required.
+But it is a clear signal to make lifestyle changes and monitor regularly.

 What Does American Medical Research Say?